NuraWu/SQL-exploratory-data-analysis-project/README.md

 # SQL exploratory data analysis project
 This project will analyzing a business dataset by using SQL Server.
 This is my first project and I can't wait to share you guy my work!
+All the SQL scrip can be checked under the "scrip" folder.

 ## Goal: discover useful insights from customer, product and sales data
 ### 1. 📈 Changes Over Time Analysis